awelllle/awelllle/README.md

- - 💬  Ask me about: NodeJS, Microservices, RabbitMQ, WebSockets, APIs, Heroku, Docker
+ - 💬  Ask me about: Node, Microservices, RabbitMQ, WebSockets, APIs, Heroku, Docker
  - 📫  How to reach me:  [@Awelllle](https://twitter.com/awelllle) (It's 4 'l's)😄
  - 🔭 I’m currently working on a platform that connects Bootcamp grads to companies that are hiring